Numie/ReactiveRecord/readme.md

 ```

 ### ::order(column_name)
-Order the houses by name or multiple columns ascending or descending:
+Order the houses by name or by multiple columns:
 ```
 House.order(:name)
 House.order(name: :desc)